JoGorska/mileage-tracker/README.md

 ```
 `os.environ["DEVELOPMENT"] = "True"` variable needs to be added to env.py file, while in heroku - do not add this variable at all.

-### Problem with styling the map.html template
+### Styling map template

+In the first release of the project - the user had a possibility to see a map preview.
+I had initialy lots of problems to make the javascript map load.
 The google javascript api map requires special setting on the body and element that will hold the map:
 ```
 #map-route {
 height: 100%;
 ```

-Unfortunately once the bootstrap css have been applied, this setting was not correct for page to render the map.
+After this settings was applied - the map rendered.
+Unfortunately once the bootstrap css have been added, this setting was not correct for page to render the map.
 I have tried to add `!important` but this has not worked.
 I tried all settings that were working from oryginal map-only.css and set them all as `!important` but this has not worked either.
 I could see on the developer's tools that map's div was rendering, but the div size was 0px hight.
 I tried various different settings in dev tools in chrome but none gave right scale of the map.
 I wasn't able to locate which part of bootstrap's styling needs to be overriden.

 In the end I decided to style this page similarly as bootstrap looks - same background color and fonts.
 I have also styled javascript map in night mode to blend into the overall style of the app.

+In the next relese of the app - I decided to drop the map pre-view all together as it was not bringing any value to a mobile phone user and it was forcing the user to do multiple clicks before data was saved and he could input next journey.

-### Hero image wondering to the left on the smaller screen sizes
+### Hero image styling

+The hero was copied from Bootstrap examples as a whole item with all styling already applied by bootstra's classes.
 I've noticed when testing responsivness on chrome dev tools that hero image on index.html is moving to the left of the screen, doesn't stay in the middle.
 I have tested in dev tools various different bootstrap classes and different css properties.
 The solution was adding some more classes in row div to control the number of columns depending on the screen size (`row row-cols-1 row-cols-sm-1 row-cols-md-1 row-cols-lg-2`), while the col divs will have only `col` class.
 Previously img div had set col width depending on screen size, while text col div had only settings for large screens.
 They did not seem to add up to 12 as per bootstrap's standard.
 I copied the classes from dev tools to the template, which has resolved the issue.

-### Road cleared column of the TrafficMessage model
+### Road cleared in traffic alerts
+The traffic alerts had oryginaly two buttons that were resembling "like" functionality on social media platforms.
+Tank icon is representing "thank you" and two arrows were supposed to represent "road cleared".
+I have come accross lots of issues with my "road cleared" functionality.

 - the number of road cleared has not been displaying on the messages list view - found error in spelling, which has resolved the issue
 - the view that was supposed to submit the `cleared` to the database was returning various different errors.
 I found missing `filter` method in the view
 - number of Thanks wasn't increasing after the button to thank was clicked.
 I found that closing tag for form was missing.
+- this feature was removed in the final release as the meaning of the icon wasn't obvious and it didn't seem to bring any value to the user.
+The user can easily check the up to date traffic on google maps.

 ### User unable to reaserch places using UK postcode